AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 In the following example, I'll show how to track changes in data using a callback.

 This example includes several more features:
  - Multiple Rows are selectable.
-For more info see [Selection](https://dash.plotly.com/dash-ag-grid/checkbox-row-selection) section.
+For more info, see the [Selection](https://dash.plotly.com/dash-ag-grid/checkbox-row-selection) section.
  - The row animation is disabled when you sort, filter or move columns
  - The date is formatted using the D3 functions
  - Numeric columns are right aligned